Other measures taken to ensure the highest levels of animal welfare are:

 Health surveillance programme – The programme ensures our animals are healthy and disease-free.
 All colonies are maintained in a bio-secure environment and regular, routine health surveillance is carried out.

-24/7 support – the facility and animals have support from on-call staff who are available 24 hours a day 365 days of the year.
+24/7 support – the facility and animals have support from on-call staff who are available 24 hours a day, 365 days of the year.
 This includes facility-based veterinary staff, members of the animal facility management team, and an on-site and on-call engineering department.
+Read about the responsibilites of the required roles of Named Veterinary Surgeon (NVS) and Named Animal Care and Welfare Officer (NACWO).

 Environmental enrichment – The facility provides a variety of environmental enrichment to enable animals to display natural behaviours.
 This can include nesting material, plastic houses and chew sticks.